octal-ip/open-hardware-monitor-arduino/README.md

 1. Download the latest source code (i.e. master zip) of [Open Hardware Monitor](https://github.com/openhardwaremonitor/openhardwaremonitor) and open it with VS2017.
 Then, change the target platform of `OpenHardwareMonitorLib` to `.Net Framework 4.6.2`.
 Build this project (there is no need to build its GUI).
-2. Connect Arduino and upload `arduino\ohm-arduino.ino`
-3. Download this project.
+2. Download this project.
-4. Compile and run.
+3. Compile and run.

 ### Credits